sysco-middleware/poc-confluent-schema-registry-p1/readme_part2.md

 5. Commit offset

 `NB!`
-If step on step 4 processing time will be longer than `max.poll.interval.ms` timeout, client will receive `500`.
+If on step 4 processing time will be longer than `max.poll.interval.ms` timeout, client will receive `500`.
+If on step 5 the post body is empty, it commits all the records that have been fetched by the consumer instance.
 If REST Proxy fail, it will try to close all consumers.